Poop is everywhere!

 When your chinchilla poops on these shelves, it tends to fly on to the floor much more often than the poop on the fleece liners.

-The more you clean your chinchilla’s cage, the less poop, hay, and other discarded items you will ultimately have to deal with it making it onto your floors or causing other messes.
+The more you clean your chinchilla’s cage, the less poop, hay, and other discarded items you will ultimately have to deal with making it onto your floors or causing other messes.

 I honestly don’t know how true this is, but have read others mentioning how their chinchillas will display some rather odd behavior when they are upset at lack of interaction and communication.

-However, I can tell you that the more interaction my chinchilla gets out of her cage and bonding with me, the less crazy and wild she’s going to act in the cage.
+However, I can tell you that the more interaction my chinchilla gets out of her cage bonding with me, the less crazy and wild she acts in the cage.

 All I do every morning is take 5 minutes to vacuum her fleece liners and all her wooden shelves.
 It only takes about 3 to 5 minutes, and the cage remains clean and poop-free.

 Doing this clearly removes the potential of the poop nuggets ending up all over my floor.

-This is a sure-fire way to remove poop debris from the floors outside of your chinchilla cage and to help keep the inside of your chinchilla cage clean and tidy.
+This is a sure-fire way to remove poop debris from the floors outside of your chinchilla cage and to help keep the inside of the cage clean and tidy.